 \section{Review of SMP transformed distributions}

 We provided an update on the review of SMP transformed distributions previously studied in this section.
-This is to keep the reader abreast at glance the existing extended distributions through this approach and provide opportunity to adopt this method in extending other base distribution yet to be explored via this approach.
+This is to keep the readers informed of the existing extended distributions through this approach and provide an opportunity to adopt this method in extending other base distributions yet to be explored via this approach.

-SMP method was introduced with Lomax exponential as example \cite{rasool2025innovative}.
-They studied the properties of the new distributions in deep with application to two datasets and showed that the new extension has a better fit compared to Lomax and similar distribution.
-Ever since then, researchers have extended base distributing using this method.
-Other extended distributions through this method include; SMP Kumaraswamy \citep{jan2024new}, SMP Inverted Exponential \citep{ahad2024new}, SMP Pareto \citep{ahad2025new}.
-To the best of our knowledge, as at the moment of writing this research only four base distributions have been transformed through SMP and this was the motivation behind our study.
-The PDF of previously transformed SMP distributions are given in Table \ref{review}.
-The proposed distribution is then introduced in the following section.
+SMP method was introduced with Lomax exponential as an example \cite{rasool2025innovative}.
+They studied the properties of the new distributions in depth with application to two datasets and showed that the new extension has a better fit compared to Lomax and similar distributions.
+Ever since then, researchers have extended base distribution using this method.
+Other extended distributions through this method include: SMP Kumaraswamy \citep{jan2024new}, SMP Inverted Exponential \citep{ahad2024new}, SMP Pareto \citep{ahad2025new}.
+To the best of our knowledge, as at the moment of writing this paper, only four base distributions have been transformed through SMP.
+The PDFs of previously transformed SMP distributions are given in Table \ref{review}.
+The proposed distribution is then studied in Section 3.